MikeBombay/readmegen/README.md

   - [Additional Info](#additional-info)

 ## Description:
-   Michael@DESKTOP-0O4654S MINGW64 ~/desktop/projects/readmegen (develop)
+   This application generates a README file.

 ## Installation:
+  You could download the files.

 ## Usage:
-enter information from the command line
+Enter information as prompted from the command line after typeing node index.js.

 ## Contributions:
+feel free to finish this assignment

 ## Tests:
+still testing it myself

 ## Created by:
 MikeBombay